-Kirsten Gillibrand to drop out of 2020 race
+Kirsten Gillibrand drops out of 2020 race: ‘It’s important to know how you can best serve’

-Sen. Kirsten Gillibrand of New York will drop out of the 2020 Democratic presidential primary, the New York Times reported Wednesday.
+Sen. Kirsten Gillibrand of New York dropped out of the 2020 Democratic presidential primary on Wednesday, after her campaign to run hardest on feminist issues failed to catch fire.

+“Today, I am ending my campaign for president,” she wrote on her Twitter account.
+“I am so proud of this team and all we’ve accomplished.
+But I think it’s important to know how you can best serve.”

+She said, in an accompanying video, that that means “I can best serve by helping to unite us to beat Donald Trump in 2020” and win back the U.S. Senate.

+“Together we’ve taken on the fights others wouldn’t,” she said in the video.
+“We’ve put the civil rights of women front and center … bringing issues like paid family leave from the back burner to the presidential debate stage.”

-The senator had failed to qualify for the third presidential debate next month in Houston, which she said caused her to leave the race, the Times reported.
+According to the New York Times, which first reported the story, the senator decided to leave after having failed to qualify for the third presidential debate next month in Houston.

-Ms. Gillibrand had ran hardest among the candidates on feminist issues, but she did not reach the two thresholds both needed to merit inclusion in the debate — 2% standing in four recognized polls and 130,000 donors across 20 states.
+Ms. Gillibrand did not reach the two thresholds both needed to merit inclusion in the debate — 2% standing in four recognized polls and 130,000 donors across 20 states.

 Sign up for Daily Newsletters